Skip to main content

 In short

-The season on Hvar runs from May through October, and each end of it has its own character.
-June gives you a sea of about 23 °C, long light and a island still finding its summer rhythm.
-By August the water is around 26 °C and the days are at their fullest.
-September holds 24 °C in the sea and a softer, slower kind of warmth as the crowds thin.
+The season runs May through October, and each end of it feels different.
+June gives you a sea of about 23 °C, long light, and an island still finding its rhythm.
+By August the water is near 26 °C and the days are at their fullest.
+September holds 24 °C in the sea and a slower kind of warmth once the crowds thin.

-If you want the bay at its quietest, the shoulders of the season reward you.
-Late May and the back half of September give you warm water, open terraces and room to breathe.
-There is no wrong month inside the season; there is only the version of Hvar you are after, and the pace you want to keep while you are here.
+If you want the bay at its quietest, come at the shoulders.
+Late May.
+The back half of September.
+Warm water, open terraces, room to breathe.
+There is no wrong month inside the season.
+There is only the version of Hvar you are after, and the pace you mean to keep while you are here.

-The nearest airport is Split, about 90 minutes from Hvar town by road and catamaran combined.
+Split is the nearest airport, about 90 minutes from Hvar town once you put the road and the catamaran together.
 From the harbour in Hvar town it is a ten-minute boat across the channel to Palmižana, on the island of Sveti Klement in the Pakleni group.
-ACI Marina Palmižana sits a few minutes' walk through the pine, so arriving by your own boat is just as natural here.
+ACI Marina Palmižana is a few minutes' walk through the pine, so if you are arriving on your own boat, that works just as well.

-Once you reach the islands there are no cars.
-You move on foot, by boat, and at the speed the water allows.
-That single fact changes the whole shape of a holiday: nothing here is a quick errand, and nothing needs to be.
+Once you are on the islands there are no cars.
+You move on foot, by boat, at whatever speed the water allows.
+That one fact changes the shape of a week.
+Nothing here is a quick errand, and nothing needs to be.

 Usually we have moments.
 Here we have time.

-Our family has looked after Vinogradišće bay on Sveti Klement since 1947, across three generations.
+The same hands have kept Vinogradišće bay on Sveti Klement since 1947, three generations of them.
 There are four residences, Infinity, Cloud, Eternity and Horizon, and only one party stays in each.
-That means your holiday is shaped around your own days rather than a timetable shared with strangers, with the bay, the pine and the water just below the terrace.
+So your days are shaped around your own days, not a timetable you share with strangers.
+The bay, the pine and the water sit just below the terrace.

-If you are deciding where to base yourself for a week on Hvar, you can read about each of the four residences and how they sit above the water.
-They are open through the season, from May into October, and book one party at a time.
+If you are working out where to base yourself for a week, you can read about each of the four residences and how they sit above the water.
+They are open across the season, May into October, and book one party at a time.

-Days here tend to find their own order.
+Days here find their own order.
 You swim before breakfast while the bay is still glass.
-You watch the sailing boats settle at anchor through the morning.
-In the afternoon you take a boat across to Hvar town for the harbour and the old streets, then come back to the quiet as the light turns.
-The Pakleni Islands reward slow exploring by boat, one cove at a time.
+Through the morning you watch the sailing boats settle at anchor, a halyard ticking somewhere against a mast.
+In the afternoon, if you want it, you take a boat across to Hvar town for the harbour and the old streets, then come back to the quiet as the light turns.
+The Pakleni Islands repay slow exploring, one cove at a time.

-Eating is part of the rhythm rather than an event.
-At the Zori restaurant there is no printed menu; the chef, Siniša Jevrosimov, writes the card each day from what the morning boats bring in.
+Eating is part of the rhythm, not an event.
+At the Zori restaurant there is no printed menu.
+The chef, Siniša Jevrosimov, writes the card each day from what the morning boats bring in.
 You eat on the terrace above the water, and the meal takes as long as it takes.

 What does a holiday on Hvar cost in time, not just money?

-The honest answer is that Hvar asks for your days more than your hurry.
-Allow a full week if you can, so a half-day boat trip or a long lunch never feels stolen from somewhere else.
-The journey in, Split to Hvar town to Palmižana, is part of the holiday rather than a chore to clear before it starts.
+Honestly, Hvar asks for your days more than your hurry.
+Give it a full week if you can, so a half-day on the water or a long lunch never feels stolen from somewhere else.
+The way in, Split to Hvar town to Palmižana, is part of the holiday rather than something to clear before it starts.

 Do I need a car on Hvar?

-Not for a stay in the Pakleni Islands.
+No. Not for a stay in the Pakleni Islands.
 There are no cars on Sveti Klement, so you travel on foot and by boat once you arrive.
-You reach Palmižana by a ten-minute crossing from Hvar town, and the marina is a short walk through the pine, which is all the transport the bay tends to need.
+You reach Palmižana by a ten-minute crossing from Hvar town, the marina is a short walk through the pine, and that is about all the transport the bay ever needs.

 When is the sea warm enough to swim?

-Through the open season the water is comfortable for swimming.
+Through the open season the water is comfortable.
 It sits at roughly 23 °C in June, climbs to about 26 °C in August, and holds near 24 °C in September.
 Even at the ends of the season the bay stays inviting, which is part of why so many guests favour the quieter shoulder months.

 How far is Hvar from the airport?

 Split airport is the nearest, about 90 minutes from Hvar town once you combine the road and the catamaran across.
 From Hvar town it is a further ten minutes by boat to Palmižana.
-The whole approach is by water for its final stretch, which is the gentlest possible way to arrive on the island.
+The last stretch of the approach is all water, which is the gentlest way to arrive on the island.

 Is Hvar good for a quiet holiday?

-Yes, if you choose your corner of it.
-Hvar town has its harbour life and its evenings, while Vinogradišće bay on Sveti Klement keeps a slower pace.
+Yes, if you pick your corner of it.
+Hvar town keeps its harbour life and its evenings; Vinogradišće bay on Sveti Klement keeps a slower pace.
 With no cars, four residences and one party per villa, a holiday here is built around stillness, swimming and long meals rather than a packed schedule.

 Next guideThings to Do in Hvar Island, From a Quiet Bay All letters